LisaRaye McCoy

 LisaRaye McCoy (born September 23, 1967), known as LisaRaye, is an American actress.
 She is best known for portraying Diana "Diamond" Armstrong in the 1998 film The Players Club, Neesee James on the UPN/The CW sitcom All of Us from 2003 until 2007 and Keisha Greene in the VH1 romantic comedy series Single Ladies which originally aired from 2011 to 2015.
 She was also married to Michael Misick, the first Premier of the Turks and Caicos Islands, from 2006 until 2010; during that time she served as First Lady of Turks and Caicos.

 Biography

 Early life

 McCoy was born in Chicago, Illinois.
 McCoy is the daughter of David Ray McCoy, a Chicago businessman, and Katie McCoy, a former professional model.
+Her paternal half-sisters are Jelahn McCoy and Cynthia McCoy Scott.

+McCoy is the paternal half-sister of Da Brat.

 Growing up on the south side of Chicago, McCoy attended St. James College Prep school, Kenwood Academy and later, Thornridge High School, graduating in 1986.
 After high school, McCoy attended Eastern Illinois University before pursuing an acting career.